What Disaster Recovery Entails

 The disaster recovery (DR) process involves recovering and protecting IT infrastructure using disaster recovery tools when disaster strikes.
 Organizations live on data, which is why they need to be prepared for any eventuality.
 Disaster Recovery keeps organizations running like a well-greased machine, reducing the downtime in the event of a disaster.
 Recovering after a disaster without any downtime requires planning and testing of data center solutions followed by implementation.

-The key capabilities of an efficient IT disaster recovery plan are:
+The key capabilities of an efficient IT disaster recovery plan in 2020 should be:

 - The lifecycle of the recovery covering the total provision, monitoring, validating, testing, recovery and reporting processes;

 - Close integration with the network, OS and replication technologies for enabling automation of monitoring, discovery and recovery;